 As a running example, we consider the OCaml code sample below.
 A function f is defined.
-This function takes as argument an integer x.
+This function takes as argument an integer f.
 If the integer is strictly positive, the function returns twice the integer.
 Otherwise, it returns the integer itself.
-The function is later applied to integer 10.
+The function is later applied to integer f.

-let
+'''

-$$f(x) = if x > 0$$
+let f(x) = if x > 0 then 2 x else x f(10)

-then $2 x$ else x $f(10)$
+'''

 The decompiled portion of a bytecode program corresponding to these two lines is shown in Figure 2.
 The leftmost column is the address (in words) of each instruction.
-When running the program, the execution moves at some point to address 82.
+The bytecode is generated out of order.
+The function bodies are produced first, before the code corresponding to the outer context.
+Hence, the execution of this piece of code does not start at address 68, which is the start address of the function body.
+Rather, when running the program, the execution moves at some point to address 82.
 There, the function closure corresponding to function f is allocated and put in the accumulator.
 The function has no free variable, hence its environment is empty (integer argument 0).
 The code of the function starts at address 68.
 The closure is pushed on the stack (instruction PUSH).
 Then, the function call is performed.
 The integer constant 10 is loaded in the accumulator, then pushed on the stack.
-The closure
+The closure is retrieved from the stack and put in the accumulator (instruction ACC1).
+Finally, the function is invoked (instruction APPLY1).
+The execution process thus moves to address 68.
+The integer 10 at the top of the stack is copied into the accumulator.
+As it is not inferior or equal to 0, the conditional branch is not taken.
+The integer is put in the accumulator, then pushed again onto the stack.
+The integer 2 is placed into the accumulator.
+The instruction MULINT multiplies the two integers in the accumulator and on the stack top and pop the stack.
+The resulting integer 20 is in the accumulator.
+Finally, the function returns, discarding one value (integer 10) from the stack.
+The value 20 returned by the function is in the accumulator.